abeltje1/abeltje1.github.io/en/ikbeginmeteitje.md

 ---

-## Synchroniseren met Apple Calendar
+## Sync Apple Calendar

-Wel zo makkelijk als je diensten ook direct in je agenda er bij worden geschreven.
-Je kunt je agenda synchroniseren via het **Menu > Instellingen > Synchroniseer met agenda**.
-Als je hier op klikt krijg je een kleine pop-up.
-Druk eerst op de eitje sync URL.
-Hiermee kopieer jij je eigen URL die je kunt gebruiken om je synchronisatie te starten.
-Vervolgens klik je op stap 2 om je browser te openen.
-Het enige wat je nu nog hoeft te doen is je zojuist gekopieerde URL in de browser balk te plakken.
-De browser zal vervolgens zelf vragen of je jouw Apple Calendar app wilt openen.
+Never forget when you need to work by adding your shifts directly into your personal calendar.
+You can synchronize your calendar via **Menu > Settings > Synchronise calendar**.
+If you click on this you will get a small pop-up.
+First press the eitje sync URL.
+With this you copy your own URL that you can use to start your synchronization.
+Then click on step 2 to open your browser.
+All you have to do is paste your recently copied URL into the browser bar.
+The browser will then ask if you want to open your Apple Calendar app.

-> Problemen met het starten van de synchronisatie, stuur de link naar jezelf en probeer het zelfde op je computer.
+> Problems starting the synchronization from your mobile?
+Just send the link to yourself and try the same on your computer.

 <video controls
        muted